The Elder Scrolls IV: Oblivion: Development

 The game was developed by Bethesda Game Studios, a United States-based software company.
 The Elder Scrolls III: Morrowinds lead designer Ken Rolston oversaw the development team.
 The PC and Xbox 360 versions of the game were co-published by 2K Games and Bethesda Softworks, while the PlayStation 3 version was co-published by Ubisoft in Europe alongside Bethesda.
 Work on Oblivion began shortly after the release of Morrowind in 2002.
 By mid-September 2004, Oblivion had been officially announced, and its title revealed.

 During Oblivions development, Bethesda concentrated on creating a system with a more realistic storyline, believable characters, and meaningful quests than had been done in the past.
 In comparison with previous titles in the series, the game features improved artificial intelligence thanks to the use of Bethesda proprietary Radiant AI software, and enhanced physics facilitated by the Havok physics engine.
-The graphics take advantage of advanced lighting and shader routines such as high-dynamic-range rendering (HDR) and specular mapping.
-Bethesda developed and implemented procedural content creation tools in the building of Oblivions terrain, leading to the expedited creation of landscapes that are more complex and realistic than in past titles.
+The graphics took advantage of advanced lighting and shader routines such as high-dynamic-range rendering (HDR) and specular mapping that became significantly more feasible in the seventh console generation.
+Bethesda developed and implemented procedural generation tools in the building of Oblivions terrain, leading to the expedited creation of landscapes that are more complex and realistic than in past titles.